-The evaluation experiment aims to measure the impact of using the full range of content captured on LBSN when building user profiles in comparison to using only partial views based on check-in information.
-The experiment takes the form of place (and tag) top-N recommendation problem using the different constructed user profiles based on the users profiles cosine similarities and seeks to establish how well the profiles reflect the user spatial and semantic characteristics when using the LBSN.
-The algorithm used for computing the top-N recommendations using spatial profiles is shown in figure 7.
+The evaluation experiment aims to measure the impact of using the full range of content captured on LBSN when building user profiles in comparison to using only partial views based on the check-in information.
+The experiment takes the form of place (and tag) top-N recommendation problem using the different constructed user profiles and seeks to establish how well the profiles reflect the user spatial and semantic characteristics when using the LBSN.
+The algorithm used for computing the top-N recommendations using spatial profiles is shown in Figure 10.

-We use recall@N, precision@N and F1@N as our success measures, where N is the predefined number of places (or tags) to be recommended.
+We use recall@N, precision@N and F1@N as our success measures, where N is a predefined number of places (or tags) to be recommended.
 Recall measures the ratio of correct recommendations to the number of true places (or tags) of a test check-in or tip record, whereas precision measures the ratio of correct to false recommendations made.
-Recall and precision are given by where true positives (TP) is the number of correct place (or tags) recommended, false positive (FP) is the number of wrong recommendations and false negatives (FN) is the number of true place (or tags) which were not recommended.
-F1 is a combination of recall and precision and is given by
+Recall and precision are given by the following equations.

-$$\begin{aligned} recall &= \frac{TP}{TP+FN} \\ precision &= \frac{TP}{TP+FP} \end{aligned}$$
+$$\begin{array}{rcl} recall & = & \frac{TP}{TP+FN} \\ precision & = & \frac{TP}{TP+FP} \end{array}$$